ihabunek/toot/CONTRIBUTING.md

 [latest version](https://github.com/ihabunek/toot/releases/) of toot and verify the bug is present in this version.

-Search Github issues to check the bug hasn't already been reported.
+Search [Github issues](https://github.com/ihabunek/toot/issues) to check the bug hasn't already been reported.

 To report a bug open an
 [issue on Github](https://github.com/ihabunek/toot/issues) or send an email to the [mailing list](https://lists.sr.ht/~ihabunek/toot-discuss).

-* Run `toot diag` and include its contents in the bug report.
+* Run `toot env` and include its contents in the bug report.
 * Explain the behavior you would expect and the actual behavior.
 * Please provide as much context as possible and describe the reproduction steps that someone else can follow to recreate the issue on their own.